disco-lang/disco/docs/tutorial/arithmetic.rst

 The results may come as a bit of a surprise if you are already used to other languages such as Java or Python, which would yield a floating-point (*i.e.* real) number.
-In fact, being a language for *discrete* mathematics, disco does not have real numbers at all, only integers and rationals.
-However, rational numbers can still be entered using decimal notation.
+XXX  However, rational numbers can still be entered using decimal notation.
 Try these expressions as well:

 * ``2.3 + 1.6``